Jim Plain vs Chandler Oaks: TEA Scores and Home Prices Compared

 Jim Plain: Leander ISD’s Accessible Entry Point

 Jim Plain Elementary sits in the Leander corridor, drawing from neighborhoods that tend to be newer and more affordable than what you find in many other parts of Williamson County.
-The campus feeds into Leander Middle and then Leander High School, which gives buyers a clear and simple pathway through the district.
+The campus can feed into either Danielson or Leander Middle, then Glenn, Leander, or Rouse High School depending on address, so verify your specific feeder pattern before you buy.
 Leander ISD has invested heavily in technology across its campuses and the district as a whole maintains a strong reputation, even if individual campus scores vary.

 The neighborhoods in the Jim Plain zone reflect what Leander does best: solid suburban communities with parks, trails, and easy access to the 183A corridor.
 Homes here tend to skew toward newer construction, and the price points are approachable for buyers who want Williamson County schools without stretching into higher brackets.
 For buyers who plan to be in a home for 5 to 10 years, the Leander growth story adds a potential upside to the value equation.